![]() |

 You have an Oracle db in an AIX machine.

-To manage that db, you use 2 different OS users: - osdblor: installation, patches, etc... - oradblor: day to day administration This his the result of their "id" shell command: osdblor: uid=20470(osdblor) gid=55(oinstall) groups=54(dba) oradblor: uid=20471(oradblor) gid=54(dba)you see that you can do sqlplus "/as sysdba" with the first OS user but you try it with the second user, you receive ORA-01031: insufficient privilegesWhat is the cause of that problem?
+To manage that db, you use 2 different OS users: - osdblor: installation, patches, etc... - oradblor: day to day administration This is the result of their "id" shell command: osdblor: uid=20470(osdblor) gid=55(oinstall) groups=54(dba) oradblor: uid=20471(oradblor) gid=54(dba)You see that you can do sqlplus "/as sysdba" with the first OS user but when you try it with the second user, you receive ORA-01031: insufficient privilegesWhat is the cause of that problem?
 What you can do in order to use the sqlplus "/as sysdba" with the oradblor OS user?
-November - Distinctive Tablespaces

-You are on Oracle 9i and you want to analyze 2 distinctive tablespaces: the TEMPORARY and the UNDO tablespaces.
+You are on Oracle 9i and you want to check 2 "special" tablespaces: the TEMPORARY and the UNDO tablespaces.

 Level (*) : 2 Topic (*) : DBA